adnotam/WifiWizard/README.md

 Version 0.2.9

-This Phonegap plugin enables WiFi management from within Phonegap applications.
+This Cordova plugin enables WiFi management from within Cordova applications.

 iOS has limited functionality, as Apple's WifiManager equivalent is only available as a private API.
 Any app that used these features would not be allowed on the app store.
 The only function availabe for iOS is `getCurrentSSID`.